Skin Yard: Post-breakup

 Prior to the breakup, Ben McMillan and Scott McCullum had started the band Gruntruck as a side-project and continued to perform with the band after Skin Yard's demise.
 By the time Gruntruck disbanded, they had released two albums and one EP.
 Ben McMillan died from diabetes in 2008 at the age of 46.

 Pat Pedersen and Barrett Martin worked with Jack Endino on his solo album Endino's Earthworm.
 Endino also released two other solo albums, Angle of Attack and Permanent Fatal Error.
 Endino has largely switched from working as a performer to working as a music producer.
 He produced several albums by the grunge bands Soundgarden (a band including original Skin Yard drummer Matt Cameron) and Mudhoney; more recently he has produced albums by artists such as Hot Hot Heat and ZEKE.

 Daniel House, as owner and president of C/Z Records, continued to release records until 2001 when he released the Skin Yard rarities album, Start at the Top.

 Barrett Martin joined Screaming Trees and drummed on their albums Sweet Oblivion and Dust.
 Screaming Trees went on hiatus and finally broke up in 2000.
 Martin has also toured with R.E.M.
 During the late 1990s, Martin formed the grunge supergroup Mad Season with Alice in Chains singer Layne Staley, Pearl Jam lead guitarist Mike McCready, and bassist John Baker Saunders.
 Mad Season released one album before breaking up in 1999.

 Jason Finn, who was replaced by McCullum in Skin Yard, went on to drum for the band Love Battery until 1995 and the band The Presidents of the United States of America until their breakup in 1998.

-Legacy
+Influences and legacy

+Skin Yard cited influences including the Stooges, the Velvet Underground, Black Sabbath, Swans, Sonic Youth, Gang of Four, Joy Division, Wire, Killing Joke, Pink Floyd and King Crimson.
+In a 2024 interview Matt Cameron stated "Skin Yard and Soundgarden, to some degree, had an influence on each other".

 In 2017, Metal Injection ranked Skin Yard at number 8 on their list of "10 Heaviest Grunge Bands".